foundry-vtt-community/wiki.js/development/api/CompendiumCollection.md

 ## Specific Use Cases

+Managing compendium content across core and system updates can be tricky; here are some ways to manage that.

-### Using updateAll
+### Using `updateAll`

-CompendiumCollection#updateAll is an incredibly powerful tool, especially in conjunction with other methods.
+`CompendiumCollection#updateAll` is an incredibly powerful tool, especially in conjunction with other methods.
 Here's one example that finds all documents in a specific folder and updates `system.type.value` to `"race"`; this can be useful as a script macro to batch update content.
 Along the way, it will console.log the name of every document it executes an update on.

 ```js
 const collection = game.packs.get('module-id.pack-id')